kinow/nestor/docs/getting-started.md

 permalink: /getting-started/
 ---

-With Nestor-QA you will be able to
+With Nestor QA you will be able to

 * Manage test projects
 * Work on the specification of test suites and test cases